exakat/exakat-docs/User/Configuration.rst

 :ref:`Multiple Index Definition <multiple-index-definition>`
   + arrayMaxSize : 15000

     + Maximal size of arrays to be analyzed.
-This will speed up analysis, and leave the largest arrays untouched.
+This directive speeds up analysis, and leaves the largest arrays untouched.
 :ref:`Nested Ifthen <nested-ifthen>`
   + nestedIfthen : 3